 - Presents a timely and interesting selection of topics that are highly relevant to working teachers and support staff

 - Applies state-of-the-art research to real-world TESOL classroom settings

 - Offers a balanced assessment of diverse theoretical foundations, concepts, and findings

 The Handbook of TESOL in K-12 is an indispensable resource for undergraduate and graduate students, researchers and scholars, and educators in the field of Teaching English to Speakers of Other Languages in elementary and secondary education.

-de Oliveira, L. C., Obenchain, K., Kenney, R., & Oliveira, A. (Eds) (in press, expected January 2019).
+de Oliveira, L. C., Obenchain, K., Kenney, R., & Oliveira, A. (Eds) (2019).
 Approaches to teaching the content areas to English language learners in secondary schools: English language arts, mathematics, science, and social studies.
 Springer.

 The recent development and adoption of the Common Core State Standards for English Language Arts and Literacy in History/Social Studies, Science, and Technical Subjects (CCSS-ELA/Literacy), the Common Core State Standards for Mathematics, and the Next Generation Science Standards (NGSS) highlight the role that teachers have in developing discipline-specific competencies.
 This requires new and innovative approaches for teaching the content areas to all students.
 In this practitioner-based book, chapters provide different approaches for reaching an increasing population in today’s schools – English language learners (ELLs).

 The book is divided into four sections representing the following content areas: English language arts, mathematics, science, and social studies.
 This book is practical and offers teachers suggestions on how to use the approaches described.

 de Oliveira, L. C., & Smith, B. (Eds) (2019).
 Expanding literacy practices across multiple modes and languages for multilingual students.
 Information Age Publishing (part of the University of Miami School of Education and Human Development Series).